AIVIETNAM-Hub/Hybrid-Unified-and-Iterative-A-Novel-Framework-for-Text-based-Person-Anomaly-Retrieval/README.md

 **Organizing the `checkpoint` Folder**

-Once downloaded, organize the files in the `checkpoint` folder as follows:
+Once downloaded, organize the files in the `checkpoint` folder in uit folder as follows:

 ```

 └── checkpoint/
     └── pretrained.pth
     └── bert-base-uncased/